vipul2802/o365hq.com/content/services/Rapid Start Remote Work.md

     Engineer](https://buymssoft.com/constructor/services?item=docmmu)

-We would like to have a conversation with you about how your organization can use Office 365 to enable your digital transformation to working from home (WFH) and elsewhere.
+We would like to have a conversation with you about how your organization can use Microsoft 365 to enable your digital transformation to working from home (WFH) and elsewhere.